Lexus LFA: WestoverBattle of the Supercars did a head-to-head comparison with the Lexus LFA, with Tanner Foust driving the LFA at the runways of Westover Air Reserve Base. LFA comprehensively was declared the winner by the presenter where LFA lapped the short 1-mile track with a lap time of 48.9 for the LFA, despite Tanner having difficulties launching the Lexus LFA in the 1-mile road course lap and also the standing mile drag race where LFA won despite a delayed launch (no launch control used for these runs). This test also saw LFA using launch control for the first time in the 0-100-0 mph test.

 GTspirit.com tested the LFA in Monaco in May 2010 and gave it a positive review with quotes such as "The LFA is incredibly easy to drive.
 It communicates well, has a superb overall balance and the transparency of the options is an eye-opener.
 The choice between the racing setup and an all-day trip through a dense city is easily changed." and "the 'I want one' feeling grew considerably every single minute."

 Many reviewers have placed Lexus LFA near the top of the cars they have ever driven.
-Chris Harris of Evo UK had called LFA as the "best car I have ever driven around Nurburgring.
+Chris Harris of Evo UK had called LFA as the "best car I have ever driven around the Nurburgring.
 No other car inspires more confidence than the LFA".
 Autoweek Netherlands professional driver Sandor Van Ees stated "Lexus LFA - that sound, that experience.
-I place Lexus LFA in the top 5 best cars I have ever driven".
+I place the Lexus LFA in the top 5 best cars I have ever driven".
 Dutch European journalist Thomas Bangma said, "this car is an absolute gem ...
 It is absolutely the best car I have ever driven".
 Car Magazine editor and professional test driver Ben Barry called the LFA Nurburgring edition "the Bugatti Veyron of Japan".

 Television programs

 The LFA appeared on Top Gear in January 2010, where Richard Hammond drove and raved about the car.
-Later in the episode, the LFA set a record for the quickest wet test lap ever recorded on the Top Gear test track, However, it was noted that the LFA cost 3 or more times than its rivals but not faster than it; Jeremy Clarkson also noted that the 202 mph LFA costs 6 times more than the 193 mph Nissan GT-R, but is not 6 times faster.
-In response, Evo's review of the LFA pointed out that the performance of "a Bugatti Veyron is not 12 times more than the GT-R", with reviewer Chris Harris observing that no cars are 6 times more than a GT-R either.
-Jeremy Clarkson drove the LFA for the first time on Top Gear, describing it as "bloody brilliant".
+Later in the episode, the LFA set a record for the quickest wet test lap ever recorded on the Top Gear test track, However, it was noted that the LFA cost 3 or more times than its rivals but was not faster than them; Jeremy Clarkson also noted that the 202 mph LFA costs 6 times more than the 193 mph Nissan GT-R, but is not 6 times faster.
+In response, Evo's review of the LFA pointed out that the performance of "a Bugatti Veyron is not 12 times more than the GT-R", with reviewer Chris Harris observing that no cars are 6 times more than a GT-R either.Lexus LFA Road Test, Evo issue 141, 5 February 2010 Jeremy Clarkson drove the LFA for the first time on Top Gear, describing it as "bloody brilliant".
 Later, in Series 19, Ep.2, Clarkson states at the start that the LFA is the best car he has ever driven and, in the end, quoted, "If I could have any car ever made given to me I'd pick a dark blue Lexus LFA."
 In Series 22, Episode 6, he states that he had expected to get a feeling like the LFA from the RC F sports coupé, but did not on the further comparison, concluding that the LFA was likely so perfect, not even Lexus themselves know how to remake it.